Updated November 21, 2023

 Investor B gets a yield of 12.5% per annum with a tax bracket of 20%

-Thus the taxable bond in case of Investor B must contain a yield greater than 12.5%, which would eventually be more profitable after deducting his 20% tax bracket.
+Thus, the taxable bond in the case of Investor B must contain a yield greater than 12.5%, which would eventually be more profitable after deducting his 20% tax bracket.

 Significance and Use of Tax Equivalent Yield Formula

-- A profitable yield which is higher than the tax rate ensures a reliable stream of regular income through interest payments from municipal bonds.
+- A profitable yield higher than the tax rate ensures a reliable stream of regular income through interest payments from municipal bonds.

-- A properly tax equivalent yield adjust inflation and stables the value of the entire portfolio without taking any market risk.
+- A properly tax equivalent yield adjusts inflation and stables the entire portfolio’s value without taking any market risk.

 - In between corporate bonds and municipal bonds, there are some differences.

 - Unlike corporate bonds, the interest income from municipal bonds is always exempted from taxes.
-Thus to determine interest income which is exempted from taxes that is income from municipal bonds, and the interest income which is taxable that is income from corporate bonds we have to calculate with the help of tax equivalent yield calculation.
+Thus to determine interest income exempted from taxes, that is, income from municipal bonds, and the taxable interest income, that is, income from corporate bonds, we have to calculate with the help of tax equivalent yield calculation.

-- Thus with the help of this app of formula one can identify the best suitable element for his portfolio
+- Thus, with the help of this formula app, one can identify the most suitable element for his portfolio.

-There are different financial instruments through which capital can be issued such as corporate bonds and municipal bonds.
+Different financial instruments can issue capital, such as corporate and municipal bonds.

-Thus, capital required for both business and public services are generally offered to the public in the form of debt instruments.
+The public generally offers capital required for business and public services through debt instruments.

-Thus an investor with low-risk bearing capacity and with high tax bracket wood considers municipal bonds over corporate bonds.
+Thus an investor with low-risk bearing capacity and a high tax bracket wood considers municipal bonds over corporate bonds.

-Though, the choice may vary from investor to investor depending on the requirement and there risk taking abilities.
+However, the choice may vary from investor to investor depending on the requirement and their risk-taking abilities.

-Does an investor should be aware of he is tax rate and the rate of return he is getting out of his investments in bonds.
-So in case of taking investment decision, one has to consider several points such as tax rate bond yield and interest rate.
+An investor should be aware of the tax rate and the rate of return he is getting out of his investments in bonds.
+So, in an investment decision, one has to consider several points, such as tax rate, bond yield, and interest rate.

-Certain exemptions on specific bonds allow investors to save money after investing a lump sum to that particular Bond.
+Certain exemptions on specific bonds allow investors to save money after investing a lump sum in that particular Bond.

 Tax Equivalent Yield Formula Calculator